Parish Pastoral Council

 St. Mary's Board of Education

-This board works with the school principal, as well as religious education staff, to oversee and advise the faith formation of students in Religious Education, St. Mary’s School and all pre-school, sacramental preparation and adult faith formation.
+This board works with the school principal, as well as faith formation staff, to oversee and advise Faith Formation, St. Mary’s School and all pre-school, sacramental preparation and adult faith formation.

 Eucharistic Adoration is a powerful opportunity for growth in your spiritual life.
 We encourage you to prayerfully consider signing up for a one-hour per week time slot.
 Eucharistic Adoration is located in the Chapel at St. Mary's Church.
 Evening hours ranging from 7:00 P.M, until 6:00 A.M. require a pass code to enter the Chapel.